cohenstevens/Bankers-Algorithm/README.md

 - GCC Compiler

 ## Usage & Installation
-It can be compiled using a couple commands:
+It can be compiled using just two commands:
   - g++ main.cpp -o main
   - ./main